ENFORCEMENT

 The singular goal of enforcement is compliance, not punishment.
 This means that penalties for violating rules, restrictions and covenants must be reasonable.
 Courts are likely to reject penalties that do not suit the offensiveness and/or harm of a particular violation.
 If you believe a $1,000 fine is a reasonable penalty for leaving a rubbish bin on the curb overnight, think again.

 A bewildered homeowner posted HOA hit us with an absurdly large fine.
-I don't know what to do to the r/HOA subreddit a few days ago.
-The monetary penalty? $6,000 for garbage cans that weren’t hidden well enough.
+I don't know what to do. $6,000 for garbage cans that weren’t hidden well enough.

-Beware of monetary penalties that run afoul of your state statutes and SCOTUS.
+Beware of monetary penalties that run afoul of your state statutes ... and even SCOTUS.

 A Florida woman was fined $100,000 for a dirty pool and overgrown grass.
 When do fines become excessive?